Giving My Talk

 Final Note

-Don't get too caught up in the nuances - the balance of text and figures, eye contact, timing, font sizes, slide layouts, whether you thank the audience on the final slide or not.
+Don't get too caught up in the nuances - the balance of text and figures, eye contact, timing, font sizes, slide layouts.
 These details can help at the margin, but none of them is what makes or breaks a talk.

 What matters is what you say, and whether you care about it.
 Focus on the intuition.
 Simplify the message as much as possible.
 And remember: enjoy your own talk first.
 Only then can the audience enjoy it too.